 MatchaSource: Matcha tea comes in different grades.
 Alissa White is the Founder of Matcha Source, an online retailer of premium matcha tea and specialty utensils for preparing and enjoying matcha.
 This shop focuses strictly on matcha, from ceremony grade to kitchen grade and everything in-between.
-What you pay for is flavor profile, not nutrients.
-Young leaves, plucked early in the harvest, produce delicate and vegetal flavors.
+What you pay for are flavor profiles, not nutrients.
+Young leaves plucked early in the harvest, produce delicate and vegetal flavors.
 Mature leaves contain coarser matter from stems and veins and taste more astringent.
 MatchSource teas are hand-picked by the Yahagi River in Japan.
 International shipping.

-The Tea Spot: Handcrafted teas.
+The Tea Spot: Handcrafted teas and innovative Steepware.
 They specialize in gourmet loose tea with handcrafted, signature blends, and single-estate full leaf teas.
 You will find a large variety of health-focused blends.
 The company was founded in 2004 by Maria Uspenski, a cancer survivor drawn to the health benefits of whole leaf tea during her recovery.
 Her message is simple and powerful: tea in its freshest form renders premium flavor and unmatched health benefits.
 With a steadfast mission to foster health and wellness through tea, The Tea Spot donates ten percent of all sales in-kind to cancer and community wellness programs.
-The Tea Spot is a Colorado-based Certified B Corp, woman-owned and operated philanthropic business.
+The Tea Spot is a Colorado-based Certified B Corp, woman-owned and operated as a philanthropic business.

 TeaTrekker: Mary Lou Heiss & Bob Heiss, dubbed the Professors of Tea by the New York Times, are the co-owners and founders of Tea Trekker.
 Indeed they are, having written one of the most recognized books on tea, the bible on tea – The Story of Tea: A Cultural History and Drinking Guide.
 They are an honest business and always mention the tea estate and season their teas were picked.
 They taste every tea they buy.
 I’ve had some excellent teas from them over the years.
 They sell a wide variety of single estate loose leaf teas from many of the major tea producing countries.
 International shipping.

-Yunnan Sourcing: Most people shop here for the Pu erh tea.
-Excellent selection of ripe and raw Pu erh, oolongs tea, black tea and white tea.
-They also sell some unusual teas like purple tea and yak butter tea.
-Pu erh samples are available.
-Their raw Pu erh teas are produced mostly from single village or mountain sources in small batches.
+Yunnan Sourcing: Most people shop here for the pu-erh tea.
+Excellent selection of ripe and raw pu-erh, oolongs tea, black tea and white tea.
+They also sell some unusual teas like purple tea and yak butter tea. pu-erh samples are available.
+Their raw pu-erh teas are produced mostly from a single village or mountain sources in small batches.
 All raw cakes are processed at every stage in the traditional method to ensure the best possible long-term aging outcome.
 Their ripe pu-erhs are selected based on their taste profile, fermentation degree, leaf quality and future aging potential.
 Ships internationally from China and the US.

 Bonus Best Online Tea Shop